lewypiotrek/The-Game-of-life-OpenGL/README.md

   Any dead cell with three live neighbours becomes a live cell.
   All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

-  I wrote this app when I was on the first year of study, so please be understanding :)
+  I wrote this app when I was on the first year of study(now I'm on 3), so please be understanding :)